The Weil algebra and the Van Est isomorphism: The Van Est isomorphism

 The fact that $s_{0}^{*}$ is a contracting homotopy follows formally from the simplicial identities:

-This proves that the coaugmented columns of the double complex are exact.
-The standard homological algebra of double complexes implies that the map induced by the coaugmentation maps are isomorphisms:
+This proves that the co-augmented columns of the double complex are exact.
+The standard homological algebra of double complexes implies that the map induced by the co-augmentation maps are isomorphisms:

-Next, we look at the coaugmented rows and we show that, under the assumption in the theorem, these are exact up to degree $k$.
-Again, homological algebra implies that the map induced by the coaugmentation of the columns
+Next, we look at the co-augmented rows and we show that, under the assumption in the theorem, these are exact up to degree $k$.
+Again, homological algebra implies that the map induced by the co-augmentation of the columns

 is an isomorphism for $p<k+1$ and is injective for $p=k+1$.
 To prove the (partial) acyclicity of the rows, we will use the following lemma.

 \begin{lemma} Let $\mathcal{F}$ be a foliation given by the fibers of a submersion with homologically $k$-connected fibers.
 Then, for $0<p \leq k$,